RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.1.md

 ## Problem 1 - Basic math operations.

+Open the file `lessonTwo.java`.

+Find the comment blocks which indicate `Declare new variables after this line...`, and `... but before this line`.

-Create three new variables, named `val1`, `val2`, and `val3`.
-All should be the type "floating point".
-Pick any initial values you want, but make sure at least one is negative, and one has some fractional part (ie, `10.5`).
+Between those comment,: create three new variables, named `val1`, `val2`, and `val3`.

+All should be the "floating point" type, `double`.
+Pick any initial values you want, but make sure at least one is negative (ie, `-1736`), and one has some fractional part (ie, `10.5`).

+Find the comment blocks which indicate `Add your problem-solution code after this line...`, and `... but before this line`.

-Calculate the sum of `val1`, `val2`, and `val3`, and store the result into `result1`.
+Write **one** new line of code to calculate the **sum** of `val1`, `val2`, and `val3`, and store the result into `result1`.

-What do you expect the result to be?
+Before you run your code, think through what it should do.
+What number do you expect the result to be?

+Run your code, verifying no syntax errors occur in the Terminal output window.
+Fix any that do happen, and re-run.

-Run your code, visit the website, and confirm the result matches your expectations.
+Visit the website, and confirm the result matches your expectations.

 ## Problem 2 - More math operations.

 Create a new line of code which uses `val1`, `val2`, and `val3`, and does some math on them.
 It should also use parenthesis, division, and subtraction.
 Store the result into `result2`.
 Constant values (like `23.67`) are allowed.

-Ensure that, with your choice of line of operations, `result2` ends up having a value between 40.0 and 50.0.
+Ensure that, with your choice of math operations, `result2` ends up having a value between 40.0 and 50.0.

 Calculate the value you expect your line to be.
 Run your code, visit the website, and confirm the result matches your expectations.